DelCoding/AWD_Shell/README.md

 ## Requirements :
  * PHP version > 4.3.3 and PHP 5
- * As it using zepto.js v1.1.2, you need modern browser to use b374k shell.
+ * As it using zepto.js v1.1.2, you need modern browser to use.
 See browser support on zepto.js website http://zeptojs.com/
  * Responsibility of what you do with this shell

 ## File Watcher